Snapchat/KeyDB-docs/docs/modules-api-ref.md

     void RedisModule_SetClusterFlags(RedisModuleCtx *ctx, uint64_t flags);

-Set Redis Cluster flags in order to change the normal behavior of Redis Cluster, especially with the goal of disabling certain functions.
+Set KeyDB Cluster flags in order to change the normal behavior of KeyDB Cluster, especially with the goal of disabling certain functions.
-This is useful for modules that use the Cluster API in order to create a different distributed system, but still want to use the Redis Cluster message bus.
+This is useful for modules that use the Cluster API in order to create a different distributed system, but still want to use the KeyDB Cluster message bus.
 Flags that can be set:

  CLUSTER_MODULE_FLAG_NO_FAILOVER